LegendaryLinux/arch76-oryxpro5/README.md

 optirun glmark2
 ```

-If the see the following output in your terminal, the Nvidia card is working properly:
+If you see the following output in your terminal, the Nvidia card is working properly:
 ```bash
     glmark2 2014.03
 =======================================================